elemeng/mrc2movie/README.md

 1. **Install Python (if not already installed):**
    - Download and install Python from [python.org](https://www.python.org/).
-   - Using `conda` or any other virtual environment manager is recommended for better dependency management.

 2. **Clone or Download the Script:**
    ```bash